ą£ą£Ö±²„Šć

 ā€œThe building renovation discussions began as a vision for counseling and human resource development that was catapulted into reality by the Thompson family and so many others,ā€ said Anne Karabon, the Wendell and Marlys Thompson Director of the School of Education, Counseling and Human Development. ā€œThe pulse and energy in this place is palpable and infectious.
 The magic is happening, and Iā€™m a witness to it every day.ā€

-The completed building now ushers in the new era for SDSUā€™s counseling and human resource development graduate program and the six specialization areas: clinical mental health counseling, school counseling, college counseling, administration of student affairs, marriage and family counseling, and rehabilitation counseling.
+The completed building now ushers in the new era for SDSUā€™s counseling and human resource development graduate programs and the six specialization areas: clinical mental health counseling, school counseling, college counseling, administration of student affairs, marriage and family counseling, and rehabilitation counseling.

 The new space is designed to function both as a learning and training facility as well as a practice clinical setting, Karabon said. ā€œCounseling has always been known as a program that is rich with people resources, so having this new building allows us to bring our physical resources up to par.
 The physical space now matches our programā€™s values and culture.ā€